marisarpo/horizons-week02/day1/1_horello/README.md

 ## A few important details

 - You'll be working in the `skeleton` directory.
-Each phase of the project is contained in HTML and CSS files prefixed with the phase number, e.g., `1_top.html`.
+Each part of the project is contained in HTML and CSS files prefixed with the part number, e.g., `1_top.html`.
 - Study the mockup screenshots closely.
 Use an app like Preview in OS X so that you can easily pan, zoom, and measure things.